An open API service indexing awesome lists of open source software.

 ##### Response description and response body description

-`description` is a required field as per the Swagger specification.
-If it is not provided then the plugin will automatically generate one with the value `'Default Response'`.
+`description` is required by the Swagger specification.
+If not provided, the plugin defaults to `'Default Response'`.

-If you supply a `description` it will be used for both the response and response body schema, for example:
+If a `description` is supplied, it will be used for both the response and response body schema:

 ```js